kukevarius/social-media-sentiment-analysis-tool/README.md

 1. Clone the repository to your local machine.
 2. Install the required packages by running pip install -r requirements.txt.
 3. Set up your Twitter API credentials by creating a new app at https://developer.twitter.com/en/apps and obtaining your consumer key, consumer secret, access token, and access token secret.
-Alternatively, you can use other social media platforms and provide the relevant credentials in the config.ini file.
 4. Run the program by executing python main.py.

 # Usage